The V&A museum opens its first retrospective on fashion designer Mary Quant

 Gallery 40, V&A, London

 This month (April) saw the first international retrospective on the iconic fashion designer Dame Mary Quant, open at the V&A. Quant is credited for revolutionising the high street, capturing the youthful spirit of the sixties as well as new mass production techniques to create a new look for women.
 The exhibition explores this key period, 1955 – 1975, which built the foundation for the fashion industry as we know it today.

 ‘Fashion is not frivolous; it is part of being alive today’Mary Quant.

 Quant’s designs symbolise the energy and fun of swinging London.
 They are a powerful role model for the working woman.
-Challenging conventions, she popularised the miniskirt, colourful tights, and tailored trousers – encouraging a new age of feminism.
-The mini skirt would go on to become an icon of the time and spark a new creative scene in London and beyond.
+Challenging conventions, she popularised the miniskirt, colourful tights, and tailored trousers, which in turn encouraged a new age of feminism.

 Inspiring young women to rebel against traditional dress worn by their mothers and grandmothers, Quant’s tiny boutique on the King’s Road grew into a wholesale brand available in department stores across the UK.
 Quant’s success also hit America, where her designs were made for chain stores and mail order companies.
 Quant quickly became the woman that made fashion less exclusive and more accessible to a new generation.